Chapter 1 : Prologue: No Words

 George sighed as the second person interrupted his thoughts.
 Couldn’t people bloody well tell he wanted to be left alone?
 He pinched the bridge of his nose and closed his eyes briefly before glancing up.
 Madam Pomfrey, the Hogwarts’ Healer, stood before him.

 “I’m very sorry to intrude, Mr. Weasley,” she said quietly, gently.
 George thought she sounded terribly tired, and seeing her torn and bloodstained robes he figured she had a right to.
 “I need to perform a Wand Sweep for Fred – to declare him officially…dead,” she said apologetically, her voice breaking slightly over the last word.
 “May I?” she asked, seeking his permission.

 Choking back emotion, George raked his fingers through his disheveled hair.
 He’d known this was coming; had watched Madam Pomfrey and her team of healers moving closer to his end of the room all night, wands glowing blue as they gently and reverently paid their final homage to the Battle’s fallen.
-With a deep, shuddering breath, George nodded his assent.
+With a deep, shuddering breath, George nodded his consent.